bespoke-silicon-group/kremlin/README.md

 1. Run your program as you normally would.
 1. Run the parallelism planner by invoking the `kremlin` program within the same directory that you build/ran your program.
-   By default, Kremlin gives you a plan based on OpenMP.
+   By default, Kremlin gives you a plan tailored for using OpenMP on a system with 4 cores.
-   Run `kremlin -help` for a list of options that Kremlin's planner accepts.
+   Run `kremlin -help` for a list of options--including setting the planner type and number of cores--that Kremlin's planner accepts.